danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Add fade-in animations when scrolling down the homepage
 - Design a sidebar and dynamically display other relevant blog posts
 - Make the site responsive
+- ~~Automatically scroll to the top of the page instantly when clicking on an article link~~
+- ~~Scroll smoothly when clicking on 'top of page' internal link~~
 - ~~Add styling to the markdown so it's consistent~~
 - ~~Generate author links~~
 - ~~Add code syntax highlighting using a library~~